AnayoOleru/setup-nodejs-test-mocha-chai/README.md

 This is a simple simple NodeJS starter kit for the tutorial.
 Contains a ES6 simple express server, with babel a transpiler.

-The tutorial shows how you can bring in Mocha, Chai and supertest into this app.
+The tutorial shows how you can bring in Mocha, and Chai into this app.

 ## Get started